Soniatt93/IonicCRUD-contacts/README.md

 # BookingApp
-This project was generated with Angular CLI version 9.0.0.
+This project was generated with Ionic CLI version 5.4.16 y Angular CLI version 8.3.25.

 ## Development server
 Run `ionic serve -l` for a dev serve.
 Navigate to `http://localhost:8200/`.
 The app will automatically reload if you change any of the source files..